 II.
 State of Tennessee Grant Requirements

-Every collaborative contracting with the state of Tennessee must comply with applicable legal and regulatory requirements, including vendor registration.
+Every organization contracting with the State of Tennessee must comply with applicable legal and regulatory requirements, including vendor registration.
 Applicants should review the State’s Central Procurement Office’s website located at https://www.tn.gov/generalservices/procurement.html to obtain a vendor registration application.
 The vendor registration application may be completed and submitted online.
 Other forms and instructions may be obtained in person from:

 Central Procurement Office